Natural Disasters: Flooding

 Methods of flood prevention

 Humans cannot stop the rains from falling or stop flowing surface water from bursting its banks.
-These are natural events, but we can do something to prevent them from having great impact.
+These are natural events, but we can do something to prevent them from having a great impact.
 Here are a few.

 Sea / Coastal Defence Walls

 Sea walls and tide gates have been built in some places to prevent tidal waves from pushing the waters up ashore.
-In some areas too, sand bags are made and placed in strategic areas to retain floodwaters.
+In some areas too, sandbags are made and placed in strategic areas to retain floodwaters.

-In some places, retaining walls levees, lakes, dams, reservoirs or retention ponds have been constructed to hold extra water during times of flooding.
+In some places, retaining walls levees, lakes, dams, reservoirs, or retention ponds have been constructed to hold extra water during times of flooding.

-Trees, shrubs and grass help protect the land from erosion by moving water.
+Trees, shrubs, and grass help protect the land from erosion by moving water.
 People in low-lying areas must be encouraged to use a lot of vegetation to help break the power of moving flood water and also help reduce erosion.

-In many developing countries, drainage systems are chocked with litter and people have little knowledge of the effects that can have during a rain.
-When it rains, waterways and culverts are blocked by massive chunks of litter and debris, and water finds its way into the streets and into people's homes.
-Education is therefore very important, to inform and caution people about the dangers of floods, what causes floods, and what can be done to minimise its impact.
+In many developing countries, drainage systems are chocked with litter and people have little knowledge of the effects that can have during rain.
+When it rains, waterways and culverts are blocked by massive chunks of litter and debris, and water finds its way into the streets and people’s homes.
+Education is therefore very important, to inform and caution people about the dangers of floods, what causes floods, and what can be done to minimize its impact.

 These are small reservoirs built and connected to waterways.
-They provide a temporary storage for floodwaters.
+They provide temporary storage for floodwaters.
 This means in an event of flooding, water is drained into the basin first, giving people more time to evacuate.
 It can also reduce the magnitude of downstream flooding.